Hometown: Great Neck, NY

 Receiving almost 300,000 views in its first week, including endorsements from WWE Chairman Vince McMahon and his daughter Chief Brand Officer Stephanie McMahon, the video garnered articles from such publications as USA Today, The Washington Post, Sports Illustrated and Bleacher Report.
 WWE was so enamored with the video that the following week Evan and Beckett filmed a second video at WWE Headquarters, which would also go viral.

 Evan continues to tour nationally as he has performed in 46 states and counting.
 In addition, Evan dedicates a majority of his performances to supporting Greek Life (as an alumnus of Theta Chi Fraternity), Hillels, and a variety of other causes through fundraisers.

-For more information on Evan and to purchase his CDs, visit www.EvanWecksell.com.
+For more information on Evan and to purchase his music and support his podcast, visit www.EvanWecksell.com.